 A complete learning Blog

-5. How to add a horizontal tab in your content?
+5. How to add a horizontal tab to your content?

 # echo -e “LinuxTeck \tA \tComplete \tLearning \tBlog”